afernandezrios90/sonarqube-influxdb2-exporter/README.md

   - For a given tag, it displays the historical value of 4 most common metrics for all the projects with that tag: bugs, vulnerabilities, code coverage & code smells

 Constraints:
-- Proper tagging system is encouraged.
+- Proper tagging system is highly encouraged in SonarQube.
 Project with no tag won't be displayed as the pre-filter is done by tags.

 ### Build the exporter from the repo
 ```bash